sagoresarker/mini-shop-demo/README.md

-# CUET Microservices E-Commerce Platform
+# A Microservices E-Commerce Platform for Demonstration

-A production-ready, cloud-native microservices-based e-commerce system built with Go, demonstrating modern software engineering practices, distributed systems patterns, and comprehensive observability.
+A cloud-native microservices-based e-commerce system built with Go, demonstrating modern software engineering practices, distributed systems patterns, and comprehensive observability.

 ## 📋 Table of Contents